bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 So I think doing small steps isn't a risk of never getting there.
 And also the small steps, that's what I also mentioned, is if you can agree on something, why not go ahead with that thing and then discuss all the other nuances along the way?

-Paul Matzkoff: 00:30:32
+Adam Jonas: 00:30:32

-Paul Matzkoff If it's providing value.
+Adam Jonas If it's providing value.
 This is something we see in other projects as well, is that you're sort of working towards an end goal and everybody seems to concept act the end goal.
 And so you start, and you start merging in these smaller chunks and then people start having doubts as to what the end goal is.
 Maybe this isn't the right approach.